Organizing Committee

 Founder & Lead Consultant, Spark Access, USA

-F1Tenth Competition Chair
+F1Tenth Competition Co-Chairs

 Zeinab El-Sayegh